mies/wercker-perceptor/views/nodejs-redis.md

-# Getting started with node.js and Redis on Wercker
+# Getting started with node.js and Redis on wercker

 ### Table of Contents
 * Prerequisites
 * Introducing Redis
 * Specify dependencies through package.json
-* Add project to Wercker
+* Add project to wercker
 * Write a test
 * Add a wercker.json file
 * Push your code